 There are a variety of shows and ticket types.
 In the daytime it’s very family-friendly and operates as a cafe and show, I think maybe it’s more usual for families and groups of friends to go in the daytime but we went as a couple and I thoroughly enjoyed it.
 Then in the evening, it’s dinner and a show and these sessions are adult-themed.

-While I would have loved to go to the Oiran night or cabaret on balance I was happy with our decision to go in the day time.
+While I would have loved to go to the Oiran night or cabaret on balance I was happy with our decision to go in the daytime.
 The food and drinks are as colourful and pretty as you imagine they would be.
 You definitely want to try them and although they must be full of colouring they tasted pretty good as a snack but I wouldn’t choose it for a full meal.

 For a complete change of pace head out to Nezu Museum, it’s one of our favourite places in Tokyo and one I could return to over and over again.
-There are 3 attractions to visiting here and it’s hard to pick which I enjoy most.
+There are 3 attractions to visit here and it’s hard to pick which I enjoy most.

 The curation of the art gallery is next level, it’s absolutely amazing and the exhibitions change regularly.
-When we were there the special exhibition rooms had Japanese screens painted in intricate detail from the book, The Tale of Genji, the worlds oldest novel. it was particularly timely as we headed to Uji in Kyoto later in that trip, a destination with strong ties to the book.
+When we were there the special exhibition rooms had Japanese screens painted in intricate detail from the book, The Tale of Genji, the world’s oldest novel. it was particularly timely as we headed to Uji in Kyoto later in that trip, a destination with strong ties to the book.

 The second part is the garden.
 The lush urban garden is created on land purchased by Nezu Kaichirō in 1906, he loved its undulating contours and saw the potential for creating the many natural scenes that exist in it today and unfold with the seasons.
 Scattered through the garden are some impressive art pieces, many are Buddhist art from across Asia dating back through the centuries.
 We visited in May when the blue irises were in flower around the ponds which is stunning but this garden has something for every season.

 The third highlight is the teahouse, Nezu cafe stands above the garden with glass on three sides allowing great garden views.
-Their own brand organic coffee is very popular but I love their tea.
+Their own brand of organic coffee is very popular but I love their tea.
 There is also a selection of lite meals, cakes and desserts on the menu, it gets especially busy at lunchtime and we had to queue for about 20-minutes for a table but the outlook and service is hard to beat.